joshraker/aptible-api-go/aptibleapi/docs/UpdateServiceSizingPolicyRequest.md

 `func (o *UpdateServiceSizingPolicyRequest) HasScaleDownStep() bool`

 HasScaleDownStep returns a boolean if a field has been set.

+### GetUseHorizontalScale

+`func (o *UpdateServiceSizingPolicyRequest) GetUseHorizontalScale() bool`

+GetUseHorizontalScale returns the UseHorizontalScale field if non-nil, zero value otherwise.

+### GetUseHorizontalScaleOk

+`func (o *UpdateServiceSizingPolicyRequest) GetUseHorizontalScaleOk() (*bool, bool)`

+GetUseHorizontalScaleOk returns a tuple with the UseHorizontalScale field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUseHorizontalScale

+`func (o *UpdateServiceSizingPolicyRequest) SetUseHorizontalScale(v bool)`

+SetUseHorizontalScale sets UseHorizontalScale field to given value.

+### HasUseHorizontalScale

+`func (o *UpdateServiceSizingPolicyRequest) HasUseHorizontalScale() bool`

+HasUseHorizontalScale returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)